DELETE Statement:

 TRUNCATE command resets the High Water Mark for the table

-This command is used to delete all the rows from the table and free the space containing the table.
+This command is used to delete all the rows from the table and free the

 When a table is truncated all the references to the table will be valid.